 - Global data center locations – MilesWeb has six global data center locations in 6 of the major countries in the world.
 Including the USA, Canada, UK, India, Singapore, and Australia.
 Having state-of-the-art tier 3 and tier 4 data centers that are closest to your website users speed up your website and enhance page experience.

 There you have it.
-Here is everything you need to prepare for the Google Page Experience Update coming to desktop devices in February 2022.
-Keep in mind that the update will not be finished rolling out until sometime in March 2022.
+Here is everything you need to prepare for the Google Page Experience Update coming to desktop devices.
+Keep in mind that the update will not be finished rolling out until sometime.